anettleship/adrian-al-techtest-app/README.md

 Scoring, specifications are ambiguous, I went with 41-64 and then 65+

+Validity checking:

+# cannot load json
+# cannot parse json
+# any answer points length does not match age range maximums list + 1

+# no min age
+# min age not int
+# no age range maximums set
+# age range maximums not int
+# no questions property set
+# questions length is 0
+# question missing any of name, text, answers, and check if any fields length is 0

 Instructions to install and run on a local machine using the Flask inbuilt testing server:

 Install Python 3.11.2: